- Tulsi Gabbard was a congresswoman representing Hawaii for four terms

-1. She’s the first Hindu and Samoan congressperson in US history.
 Gabbard is from Leloaloa, a small village on Tutuila Island in American Samoa.
-She became the first Samoan member of Congress in 2012, and is currently in her fourth term representing Hawaii’s second district.
+She became the first Samoan member of Congress in 2012, and represented Hawaii’s second district for four terms.
+She did not seek re-election in 2020 due to her presidential run.
 Gabbard was raised in a multi-faith family practicing both Christian and Hinduism, and is the first Hindu congressperson, as well.
 Along with Illinois Senator Tammy Duckworth, she’s the first female combat veteran ever elected to Congress — and now, the first female combat veteran to run for president.

 — Tulsi Gabbard 🌺 (@TulsiGabbard) March 19, 2020